joakimk/testbot/README.markdown

 Testbot is a test distribution tool that works with Rails, RSpec, Test::Unit and Cucumber.
 The basic idea is that you let testbot spread the load of running your tests across multiple machines to make the tests run faster.

-One of the main benefits of testbot compared to other test distribution tools is that it **only requires you to be able to access one central server**.
-Because of this it's easy to add new users and you can use testbot from anywhere using SSH tunneling (built in support).

 Using testbot on 11 machines (25 cores) we got our test suite down to **2 minutes from 30**.
 [More examples of how testbot is used](http://github.com/joakimk/testbot/wiki/How-testbot-is-being-used).

 Installing